grantila/already/README.md

 Just like filter, map and reduce which here are implemented closely mimicing the Array prototype functions but supporting asynchrony, `some` works similar to [`Array.some()`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array/some).
 The return is different though, in that it doesn't necessarily return a promise to `true` or `false`, but rather a promise of the *truthy* value (of type `T`) or `false`.

+The return type not being coerced to `true` upon match, makes it ideal in situations where `reduce` would otherwise be used only to find the first match. `some` may perform better, since it stops iterating on first match, while `reduce` would complete the iteration before it returns.

 Like `filter`, `map` and `reduce` above, it supports a promise to a list, promises as values in the list, and an asynchronous predicate function.

 ```ts